maciejkorsan/syncano-katacoda/maciejkorsansyncano/step3.md

 ⌨️ `npx s info`{{execute}}

-Copy the `current instance` value, and put it into `syncano-example/web/app.js` in the second line.
+Copy the `current instance` value, and put it into `syncano-example/web/app.js` in the second line by replacing `INSTANCE_NAME` with your new value.
 (File autosaves on change so don't worry 😎)

 Syncano has a hosting feature.
 Now we're going to get our sample website online.
 To add hosting execute: